adaltas/node-parameters/README.md

 -   `shell`   , (required) A reference to your shell application.
 -   `command` , Command entered by the user
 -   `params`  , Parameters object extracted from the command, defined by the `shell.router` middleware
--   `qestion` , Ask questions with optionally suggested and default answers
+-   `question` , Ask questions with optionally suggested and default answers
 -   `confirm` , Ask a question expecting a boolean answer

 Response parameter